carriercomm/go-to/ProjectReport.md

 ## Migration

+Transfer of container is performed in few steps:

+- Freeze container which a suject to transfer
+- Dump its contents to disk in tar.gz archive
+- Sign & encrypt container with a x509 certificate
+- Connect to remote Go-To Agent
+- Remote Go-To agent perform a tocken verification
+- Remote Go-To agent checks disk space and other resources
+- Data in streamed over TCP socket to target host
+- Remote agent unpacks the container archive & activates it

 ## Network Features

-VPN tunnel between Amazon Ec2 and Windows Azure is used to communicate.
+VPN tunnel between Amazon Ec2 and Windows Azure is used for communication.

+Configuration of VPC is based on <http://aws.amazon.com/articles/0639686206802544>.
+This scheme is flexible and allows connections from development environemnt.

 # Demonstration of dynamic characteristics
 ## Migration

 # References
 ## Web resources

 <http://lwn.net/Articles/524952/>

 <http://michaelwasham.com/2013/09/03/connecting-clouds-site-to-site-aws-azure/>